dj-zhou/djtools/README.md

 y
 Please enter your GitHub username: dj-zhou
-Do you have a GiTee username?
-[Yes/No] y
-Please enter your GiTee username: d-zhou
-If bitbucket/github/gitee usernames set wrong, you can still edit them in ~/.bashrc djtools installation finished.
+If bitbucket/github usernames set wrong, you can still edit them in ~/.bashrc djtools installation finished.
 ```